rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: When you convert an instant to in zone, does the result include the current offset from UTC?

 MJ: There's a little bit of variation between some of the implementations that have come about.
 JodaTime variates due to this.
-ZoneDatetime based on the instant means there's no ambiguity.
+ZonedDatetime based on the instant means there's no ambiguity.
 It's an implementation detail.
 If you're starting with local values... ???
 We have an open thread on one of these issues.
 This doesn't have to be resolved right now.

 MPT: So... ??
 It's pretty common to have LocalDateTime.
 Another really common is LocalDate, like "July 25th, 1926" there's no time or timezone information with that.
-The tendancy is to zero-fill the time which creates a lot of ambiguity.
+The tendency is to zero-fill the time which creates a lot of ambiguity.
 You don't know whether it was midnight or zero-filled.
-IN that same vein, you can have time only, where you have a day, but you don't know whether it was really January 1st, or they were year-start filling??
+In that same vein, you can have time only, where you have a day, but you don't know whether it was really January 1st, or they were year-start filling??
 So these types should remove that ambiguity.
 If you have a LocalDate and a LocalTime, the only place you can land is a LocalDateTime, so it forces developer safety.
 It models the set of concerns.

 MF: Is any of this proposal going to contain time and date arithmetic?
 Or representations of duration?